 Quebec premier feels freedom of expression is under attack by radical activists

-Quebec Premier Francois Legault took to Facebook Saturday in defence of what he calls an assault on academic freedom and freedom of expression.
+MONTREAL -- Quebec Premier Francois Legault took to Facebook Saturday to rail against what he calls an assault on academic freedom and freedom of expression.

 "A handful of radical activists can be seen trying to censor some words and works," he wrote.